-OVERVIEW OF THE ETC INDUSTRY AND MARKET
+OVERVIEW OF THE ETH INDUSTRY AND MARKET

-Introduction to ETC and the Ethereum Classic Network
+Introduction to ETH and the Ethereum Network

-Ether Classic, or ETC, is a digital asset that is created and transmitted through the operations of the peer-to-peer Ethereum Classic Network, a decentralized network of computers that operates on cryptographic protocols.
-No single entity owns or operates the Ethereum Classic Network, the infrastructure of which is collectively maintained by a decentralized user base.
-The Ethereum Classic Network allows people to exchange tokens of value, called Ether Classic, which are recorded on a public transaction ledger known as a blockchain.
-ETC can be used to pay for goods and services, including computational power on the Ethereum Classic Network, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on ETC Markets or in individual end-user-to-end-user transactions under a barter system.
-Furthermore, the Ethereum Classic Network also allows users to write and put on the network smart contracts-that is, general-purpose code that executes on every computer in the network and can instruct the transmission of information and value based on a sophisticated set of logical conditions.
-Using smart contracts, users can create markets, store registries of debts or promises, represent the ownership of property, move funds in accordance with conditional instructions and create digital assets other than ETC on the Ethereum Classic Network.
-Smart contract operations are executed on the Ethereum Classic Blockchain in exchange for payment of ETC. The Ethereum Classic Network is one of a number of projects intended to expand blockchain use beyond just a peer-to-peer money system.
+Ether or ETH is a digital asset that is created and transmitted through the operations of the peer-to-peer Ethereum network, a decentralized network of computers that operates on cryptographic protocols.
+No single entity owns or operates the Ethereum Network, the infrastructure of which is collectively maintained by a decentralized user base.
+The Ethereum Network allows people to exchange tokens of value, called Ether, which are recorded on a public transaction ledger known as a blockchain.
+ETH can be used to pay for goods and services, including computational power on the Ethereum network, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on ETH Exchanges or in individual end-user-to-end-user transactions under a barter system.
+Furthermore, the Ethereum Network also allows users to write and put on the network smart contracts-that is, general-purpose code that executes on every computer in the network and can instruct the transmission of information and value based on a sophisticated set of logical conditions.
+Using smart contracts, users can create markets, store registries of debts or promises, represent the ownership of property, move funds in accordance with conditional instructions and create digital assets other than ETH on the Ethereum Network.
+Smart contract operations are executed on the Ethereum Blockchain in exchange for payment of ETH.
+The Ethereum Network is one of a number of projects intended to expand blockchain use beyond just a peer-to-peer money system.

-The Ethereum Classic Network is the rebranded version of the original Ethereum Network.
 The Ethereum Network was originally described in a 2013 white paper by Vitalik Buterin, a programmer involved with Bitcoin, with the goal of creating a global platform for decentralized applications powered by smart contracts.
 The formal development of the Ethereum Network began through a Swiss firm called Ethereum Switzerland GmbH in conjunction with several other entities.
 Subsequently, the Ethereum Foundation, a Swiss non-profit, was set up to oversee the protocol's development.
 The Ethereum Network went live on July 30, 2015.
-Unlike other digital assets such as Bitcoin, which are solely created through a progressive mining process, 72 million ether ("ETH") were created in connection with the launch of the Ethereum Network.
-For additional information on the initial distribution, see "Overview of the ETC Industry and Market -Creation of ETC." Coinciding with the network launch, it was decided that EthSuisse would be dissolved, designating the Ethereum Foundation as the sole organization dedicated to protocol development.
-Following the hard fork in the Ethereum Network in July 2016 as described under "-The Dao and Ethereum Classic" below, the 72 million ETH created in connection with the launch of the Ethereum Network were rebranded as ETC.
+Unlike other digital assets such as Bitcoin, which are solely created through a progressive mining process, 72 million ETH were created in connection with the launch of the Ethereum Network.
+For additional information on the initial distribution, see "Overview of the ETH Industry and Market - Creation of ETH."
+Coinciding with the network launch, it was decided that EthSuisse would be dissolved, designating the Ethereum Foundation as the sole organization dedicated to protocol development.

-The Ethereum Classic Network is decentralized and does not require governmental authorities or financial institution intermediaries to create, transmit or determine the value of ETC. Rather, following the initial distribution of ETC, ETC is created and allocated by the Ethereum Classic Network protocol through a "mining" process subject to a strict, well-known issuance schedule.
-It is estimated that the supply will level off near 210 million ETC by the year 2070 with a capped maximum of 230 million ETC that can ever enter circulation.
-The value of ETC is determined by the supply of and demand for ETC on the ETC Exchanges or in private end-user-to-end-user transactions.
+The Ethereum Network is decentralized and does not require governmental authorities or financial institution intermediaries to create, transmit or determine the value of ETH.
+Rather, following the initial distribution of ETH, ETH is created and allocated by the Ethereum Network protocol through a "mining" process that it currently subject to an issuance cap of 16 million ETH per year or 2 ETH per block, but there is no aggregate cap on the total number of ETH outstanding.
+The value of ETH is determined by the supply of and demand for ETH on the ETH Exchanges or in private end-user-to-end-user transactions.